kriswallsmith/FacebookBundle/README.md

                   - { path: ^/.*,                  role: [IS_AUTHENTICATED_ANONYMOUSLY] }

     The role `ROLE_FACEBOOK` has to be added in your User class (see Acme\MyBundle\Entity\User::setFBData() below).
-    > Note that the order of access controle rules matters!
+    > Note that the order of access control rules matters!

 Setting up the JavaScript SDK
 -----------------------------